Ankit80165/NgPortfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.

-Frontend technologies : Angular 11, Bootstrap 4
+a.Frontend technologies : Angular 11, Bootstrap 4
-Backedn technologies : Node JS and NodeMailer(Only used for receiving mail.)
+b.Backedn technologies : Node JS and NodeMailer(Only used for receiving mail.)

 ## Screenshots